Yup, they’re boating terms. Spending time “on dirt” means we’re off the water and living on land, while Misty is also

 And of course, no visit to Quebec would be complete without tasting their popular chocolate dipped ice cream treats!
 Even the ceiling has simulated chocolate drippings!
 Yummy, but once is enough.
 Kind of like Poutine!

 We returned to Vermont in full Birthday celebration mode, as Justin had his 30th birthday on July 26th.
 His dinner request was the Inn at Shelburne Farms, and we were happy to oblige!
-This is a magical place.
+This is a magical place, and a special spot for our family.

 Set on 1,400 acres, Shelburne Farms was built by Dr. William Seward and Lila Vanderbilt Webb in 1886, and earned National Historic Landmark status in 2001.
-We have both dined and stayed here, and while it’s pricey, it’s worth every penny.
+We have both dined here for numewrous special occasions (birthdays and graduations) and stayed here, and while it’s pricey, it’s worth every penny.
 The setting, the farm, the buildings, the gardens and the staff are magnificent.
 As this is still a working farm, they are largely self sustained, raising their own cattle, lambs and pigs, making their own butter, growing their vegetables and flowers (which are artfully placed EVERYWHERE in the inn and restaurant).
 We will, sadly, tell you not to order any meat.
 It’s puzzling, but our experience is that they do poultry, fish, veggies and desserts extraordinarily well, meats, not so much.
 We have had tough and tasteless cuts.
 However, this does nothing to take away from the wonderful experience of being at the Inn at Shelburne Farms.

 Celebrating Justin’s birthday at the Inn at Shelburne Farms